stockphrase/no-silo/content/resources/open-handbook/chapter-11-chi.md

 > Recent scholarship on the concept of sovereignty has displayed a remarkable lack of interest in Native peoples.<sup>7</sup>

-This in-text reference will correspond to a citation on the **Notes** page at the conclusion of the document, such as this one:
+This in-text reference will correspond to either a footnote at the bottom of the page or an endnote on the **Notes** page at the conclusion of the document.
+The reference will resemble the one below:

 {{< chi-note >}}